 Now that one year, twelve newsletters and hundreds of events have passed by, we’re looking at what we’ve achieved and how to improve things as we continue them month to month.

 I love these emails.
 Bang on brand.
 A lesson in content marketing and aligned culture for us all.

 It has encouraged new conversations with clients who were pleased to be mentioned, or who’d get in touch with events they’d like featured.
 It’s been a great way to highlight the events we’ve been enjoying to them and new potential clients.
 It emphasises our position as a design agency truly engaged with the arts and culture sector.

 Our team have enjoyed sharing what they’ve been up to, feeling proud to be part of a team who explore diverse events.
 It fits in with the Cog Nights we go to once a month as a group, and gives an incentive for those writing the monthly reviews.

 We’ve been digging the bespoke monthly illustrations, it’s nice to see Cog championing emerging artists.

 We’ve loved working with the range of illustrators.
 A big thank you goes to all of those who have taken part so far.
 We’re always on the look out for new people to work with, tweet us if you’re interested in contributing an illustration in the future.

 It’s been a great year, we’ve learnt a lot and really enjoyed it.
 We’re looking forward to seeing how the Cultural Calendar develops in this next one.
-If you’re not receiving the Cultural Calendar already, head over to our contact page and sign up to our newsletter.
+If you’re not receiving the Cultural Calendar already, do sign up.